adambrush10/loan_data/README.md

 # loan_data

-ETL project linking loan data and NFP data into a mySQL database
+ETL project linking loan data and NFP data in a mySQL database

 We used two sources of data, both being csv files.
 Source 1 was the nonfarm payroll data showing us the weekly and monthly average salary categorized by state.
 Source2 was a list of loan data from Q1 of 2016 on the website LendingClub.